kevinzakka/spatial-transformer-network/README.md

 You must define a localization network right before using this layer.
 The localization network is usually a ConvNet or a FC-net that has 6 output nodes (the 6 parameters of the affine transformation).

-You can initialize the localization network to the identity transform before starting the training process.
+You need to initialize the localization network to the identity transform before starting the training process.
 Here's a small sample code for illustration purposes.

 ```python
 # params